 Mini-splits are more energy-efficient than PTACs but don’t provide fresh air ventilation.

-Finally, one of the most traditional methods for cooling a sunroom is extending your HVAC system into the room.
+Finally, one of the most traditional methods for cooling a sunroom is extending your HVAC system into the room through duct installation.

 The room will need space to install the extended ductwork.
 Your current HVAC system will also need to be sized with enough capacity to handle the additional square footage.